jwarz/data-scientists-tools/intermediate_r/readme.md

 positive and negative values.
 A vector `errors` containing the error values has been pre-defined for you.

-**Instructions:**
+**Steps**

-Calculate the sum of the absolute rounded values of the training errors.
+1. Calculate the sum of the absolute rounded values of the training errors.
 You can work in parts, or with a single one-liner.
 There’s no need to store the result in a variable, just have R print it.

-**Solution:**

 ``` r
 # The errors vector has already been defined for you